sst/guide/_chapters/what-does-this-guide-cover.md

 - Cover the debugging workflow for common serverless errors

 We believe this will give you a good foundation on building full-stack production ready serverless applications.
-If there are any other concepts or technologies you'd like us to cover, feel free to let us know on our [forums]({{ site.forum_url }}){:target="_blank"} .
+If there are any other concepts or technologies you'd like us to cover, feel free to let us know on [Discord]({{ site.discord_invite_url }}){:target="_blank"} .

 [APIG]: https://aws.amazon.com/api-gateway/
 [Bootstrap]: http://getbootstrap.com/